 Intensity Modulated Radiotherapy (IMRT) for Prostate Cancer:

 In contrast to 3D conformal radiation therapy with homogeneous radiation fields, the cross section of the IMRT radiation field can be inhomogeneous modulated in intensity.
 Thus, the radiation may be modified not only by multileaf collimator, but also by the change in intensity in the radiation beam.
-IMRT can deliver a high-dose radiation to the prostate (90 Gy) with an acceptable side effect profile.
-Disadvantages are the high technical and human effort and therefore costs.
+IMRT helps to spare surrounding structures and lowers the rate of side effects; it is the currently recommended radiation modality (Yu et al, 2016).

 Proton Therapy for Prostate Cancer: